 During this time William Councill held a parallel commission in the Army of the United States.
 He was promoted to first lieutenant, A.U.S., 9 September 1940, and captain, A.U.S., 1 February 1942.
 On 1 March 1942, he was promoted to the rank of major, A.U.S.
 (A.C.), and to lieutenant colonel, 19 December 1942.
 On 3 July 1945, Councill advanced to the rank of colonel, A.U.S.

 Colonel Councill was rated as a command pilot.
-During World War II, he flew 130 combat missions with the 13th Air Force in the southwest Pacific area.
-He was awarded the Distinguished Flying Cross and the Air Medal with four oak leaf clusters.
+During World War II, he flew 130 combat missions with the the Lockheed P-38 Lightning .Thirteenth Air Force in the southwest Pacific area.
+He is credited with shooting down three enemy aircraft, and was awarded the Distinguished Flying Cross for his actions in an air battle over the Solomons, 15 January 1943.

-At 10:54 a.m., 5 April 1954, Colonel Councill took off from Farmingdale, New York, in a Lockheed T-33A Shooting Star, enroute to Langley Field, Virginia.
+At 10:54 a.m., 5 April 1954, Colonel Councill took off from the Republic Aviation Company plant at Farmingdale, New York, in a Lockheed T-33A Shooting Star, en route to Langley Field, Virginia.
 He never arrived.
-An extensive search was unsuccessful.
+An extensive search, other than locating a single wing tank, was unsuccessful.
 It was presumed that Councill went down in the Atlantic Ocean.

 According to his commanding officer, Major General Earl W. Barnes,